Trees Near Me

 Design Challenge.

-The greatest challenge in designing the Trees Near Me NSW mobile app finding a way to take a complex, geospatial dataset and present it in a way that would seem intuitive and immediately of value to end users.
+The greatest challenge in designing the Trees Near Me NSW mobile app was the translation of a complex, geospatial dataset into an intuitive interface that immediately demonstrated its value to end users.

 While the presentation of the app appears incredibly simple, it belies the complexity of the data and software architecture powering the app.
 Rastered map tiles are served directly from NSW Government servers, while asynchronous queries to determine the location around target areas is performed via an optimised, bespoke API.
 Augmenting this information is data imported from a third source, the NSW Government's BioNet portal.